matitaweb/mumet2017_internal_project/README.md

 ### RE-IDENTIFICATION PHASE
-To reidentify pedestian we compare every croped frame produced in previous detection phase with a set of given image that contains a set of people to reidentify.
+To reidentify pedestian we compare every croped frame produced in previous detection phase with a identities database.<br/>
+This database is a set images that with the identities to reidentify.
 So every crop image is compared by a trained convolutional neural network with all possible people that have an a identity and for every identity we save a similarity percentage.
-An than we assign

 ###### STRENGTHS
 1. No tuning required.
-2. Fast in prediction.
+2. Fast in prediction (getting similarity rank for every identity in the database)

 ###### WEAKNESS
-1. Requires a lot of training with many example
+1. The CNN Requires a lot of training with many example to be effective.
-2. The input images have a precide size, so we need to resize detected pedestrian.
+2. The input images must have a precide size, so we need to resize detected pedestrian before the reideinfication phase.
-3. Is not trained to recognize background, so it try to recognize every bounding box detected in previous phase.
+3. The CNN is not trained to recognize background, so it may try to recognize every bounding box detected in previous phase also if there are non predestrian in the image.
-4. The net assume that all people detected are in the people to recognize set.
+4. The Siamese Network assume that all people detected in previos phase are in identity database, if in one frame some people are missing the CNN wrong.

 [![N|Solid](https://matitaweb.github.io/mumet2017_internal_project/img/reid_phase.png)](https://matitaweb.github.io/mumet2017_internal_project/index.html#/architecture_reideintification)